yan-duarte/yan-duarte.github.io/_posts/2016-10-10-MLDA-Assignment2.md

   - The mean of food consumption (grams per day) between the years 1961 and 2002.
   - The average of the Total Cholesterol mean of the female population (mmol/L) between the years 1980 and 2002 (meanCholesterol).

-The explanatory variables with the highest relative importance scores were food consumption (36.68%).
-The accuracy of the random forest was 78%, with the subsequent growing of multiple trees rather than a single tree, adding little to the overall accuracy of the model, and suggesting that interpretation of a single decision tree may be appropriate.
+The explanatory variables with the highest relative importance scores were the average of the Total Cholesterol mean in blood (39.96%).
+The accuracy of the random forest was 90.38%.
+The subsequent growing of multiple trees rather than a single tree does not added much to the overall accuracy of the model.
+This suggest that the interpretation of a single decision tree may be appropriate.